gamemanual0/gm0/source/docs/common-mechanisms/passive-intake-claw.rst

 Passive intakes are mechanisms in which the driver must pick up individual items, usually by actuating some sort of gripper, which holds the game element.

 Claws are the most common sort of passive intake and probably one of the first mechanisms that jump to mind during brainstorming.
-Unlike most intakes, claws can be made with only servos, and thus don’t require valuable motor slots.
+Unlike most intakes, claws can be made with only servos, and thus don't require valuable motor slots.

-This is not to say there are no disadvantages; notably, unlike intakes, when you pick up something with a claw, it isn’t easy to transfer the collected element to a separate scoring mechanism.
+This is not to say there are no disadvantages; notably, unlike intakes, when you pick up something with a claw, it isn't easy to transfer the collected element to a separate scoring mechanism.
 For this reason, in most cases, claws double as both a collection method and a scoring method.

 **Claws are extremely useful for picking up large, unwieldy elements that cannot be controlled by active intakes**.
 For example, the relic in Relic Recovery would be much harder to control using a more active intake; so teams used a claw.